Boundedness of Eisenstein integrals on split rank one semisimple symmetric spaces: Introduction

-Then as an application of the theorem we proved Hausdorff-Young inequality (see Theorem \ref{thm: HJO} in section $4$) for this case.
-Also, we obtain similar (partial) results for the left $K$-finite normalized Eisenstein integral (see Theorem \ref{thm:ktypehj} and Theorem \ref{thm:HYktype} in section $5$).
+Then as an application of the theorem we proved Hausdorff-Young inequality (see Theorem \ref{thm:HY} in section $5$) for this case.
+Also, we obtain similar (partial) results for the left $K$-finite normalized Eisenstein integral (see Theorem \ref{thm:ktypehj} and Theorem \ref{thm:HYktype} in section $6$) for the (pseudo-Riemannian) real hyperbolic spaces $SO_e(p,q)/SO_e(p-1,q)$.
 We note that $\mathcal W=\{1\}$ for the case when $q>1$ and $\mathcal W=\{\pm 1\}$ for the case when $q=1$.
-Therefore, there is only one orbit of $\sigma$-minimal parabolic subgroup on $X$ for $q>1$ and two disjoint orbits of $\sigma$-minimal parabolic subgroup for $q=1$.
+Therefore, there is only one orbit of $\sigma$-minimal parabolic subgroup on the (pseudo-Riemannian) real hyperbolic spaces for $q>1$ and two disjoint orbits of $\sigma$-minimal parabolic subgroup for $q=1$.
 This makes the structure and analysis different for these two cases.
-We first provide the required preliminaries of these cases separately and then unify them to prove our main result.
+We will provide the required preliminaries of these cases separately in section $6$ and then unify them to prove the results.

-We organise the paper as follows: In the preliminaries section, we first give necessary preliminaries for the general semisimple symmetric spaces $G/H$ and then give preliminaries for the real hyperbolic spaces $\mathrm{\mathrm{SO}}_e(p,q)/\mathrm{\mathrm{SO}}_e(p-1, q)$.
-Next section, we prove the analogue of Helgason-Johnson theorem on this spaces.
-In section $4$, we prove Hausdorff-Young inequality and Riemann-Lebesgue lemma.
-Finally, in section $5$, we deal with fixed left $K$-type normalized Eisenstein integral.
+We organise the paper as follows: In the preliminaries section, we first give necessary preliminaries for the general semisimple symmetric spaces $G/H$ and then give preliminaries for the split rank one semisimple symmetric spaces.
+In the next section we deduce explicit formula of the Harish-Chandra $c$-function.
+In section $4$, we prove the analogue of Helgason-Johnson theorem on split rank one semisimple symmetric spaces.
+In section $5$, we prove Hausdorff-Young inequality and Riemann-Lebesgue lemma.
+Finally, in section $6$, we prove similar results for fixed left $K$-type normalized Eisenstein integrals on pseudo-Riemannian real hyperbolic spaces $\mathrm{\mathrm{SO}}_e(p,q)/\mathrm{\mathrm{SO}}_e(p-1, q)$.